kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0091 General operating and flight rules.md

 \(e\) This part does not apply to any aircraft or vehicle governed by [[Volume 2/F Air traffic and general operating rules/0103 Ultralight vehicles.md|part 103 of this chapter]], or subparts B, C, or D of [[Volume 2/F Air traffic and general operating rules/0101 Moored balloons, kites, amateur rockets, and unmanned free balloons.md|part 101 of this chapter]].

-\(f\) Except as provided in §[[Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md#§107.13   Registration.|§107.13]], 107.27, 107.47, 107.57, and 107.59 of this chapter, this part does not apply to any aircraft governed by [[Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md|part 107 of this chapter]].
+\(f\) Except as provided in [[Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md#§107.13   Registration.|§§107.13]], 107.27, 107.47, 107.57, and 107.59 of this chapter, this part does not apply to any aircraft governed by [[Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md|part 107 of this chapter]].

 \[Doc.
 No. 18334, 54 FR 34292, Aug.
 18, 1989, as amended by Amdt.
 91-257, 64 FR 1079, Jan.
 7, 1999; Amdt.
 91-282, 69 FR 44880, July 27, 2004; Amdt.
 91-297, 72 FR 63410, Nov.
 8, 2007; Amdt.
 91-314, 75 FR 30193, May 28, 2010; Docket FAA-2015-0150, Amdt.
 91-343, 81 FR 42208, June 28, 2016\]